ZheFeng/dius_bowling/README.md

   Bowling Game
     ✓ should be able to get current score when a frame finish ✓ should be able to detect is finished
-    ✓ if last frame is spare, another bowl will be allowed ✓ if last frame is strike, another 2 bowls will be allowed ✓ if spare, score will be the sum of the number of pins knocked down plus the number of pins knocked down in the next bowl
+    ✓ if spare, score will be the sum of the number of pins knocked down plus the number of pins knocked down in the next bowl
     ✓ if strike, score will be the sum of the number of pins knocked down plus the number of pins knocked down in the next two bowls
-    ✓ if all strike, score is 300
+    ✓ if last frame is spare, they get another bowl.
+The score of this frame is the sum of the three bowls ✓ if last frame is strike, they get another 2 bowls.
+The score of this frame is the sum of the four bowls ✓ if all strike, score is 300

-  12 passing (8ms)
+  12 passing (9ms)
 ```